-The agency's staff receive information in relation to human rights, equality and confidentiality during their induction programme.
-Discussions with staff and service users, and observations made during the inspection indicated that the promotion of values such as respect and choice were embedded in the ethos of the agency and in the way staff provide care and support.
-Staff have completed advocacy training.
+It was noted that staff receive training in relation to human rights and confidentiality during their induction programme.
+Discussions with staff and service users, and observations made during the inspection indicated that the promotion of values such as dignity, respect and choice were embedded in the ethos of the agency and in the way staff provide care and support.

-Observations made during the inspection provided evidence that staff supported service user to complete tasks within their home and the local community.
+Observations made during the inspection provided evidence that staff supported service user to complete tasks within the home such as laundry, preparing food and planning their day.
+The inspector observed staff supporting service users to access activities and services within the local community.